 I look forward to meeting you at the Lodge and seeing you on the stream.

-Amelie Kappes Amelie has worked for the Lodge for 13 years, and for the last six has been the Lodge Manager and central figure here.
-The great news is that she’s not leaving!
-She has been training the new managers in San Francisco and is currently back in Idaho showing them the ropes and easing their transition into their new roles.
-She will be at the Lodge in the early part of the season and again from time to time during the season to insure that all our guests are well taken care of and that the new staff members are comfortable and well versed in their new jobs.
+Amelie Kappes Amelie has worked for the Lodge since 2002, and oversees the Lodge from San Francisco where she also works for the Ishiyama Family Office.
+The great news is that she remains a central figure here!
+She will be at the Lodge in the early part of the season and again from time to time during the season to ensure that all our guests are well taken care of and that the new staff members are comfortable and well versed in their jobs.
 We are all extremely fortunate to have Amelie continue to be an important part of the Lodge.

-Amelie will continue to oversee the Lodge from our San Francisco office and will also continue to work for the Ishiyama family, in an expanded role.
-Amelie, her husband Dan, and their boys, Ben and James, will continue to make their family home in the Bay Area, where Dan will take the California bar exam and start his career as an attorney.
+Amelie, her husband Dan, and their boys, Ben and James, continue to make their family home in the San Francisco Bay Area, where Dan is an attorney.

-Amelie is also maintaining her strong connections to Island Park.
-Amelie, Dan and the boys will have their cabin in Pinehaven and expect to be here for vacations as well as for Amelie’s Lodge work.
-Amelie was also recently elected to the board of the Henry’s Fork Foundation, so will be on hand for their activities and meetings.
+Amelie maintains her strong connections to Island Park.
+She, Dan and the boys have their cabin in Pinehaven and expect to be there for vacations as well as for Amelie’s Lodge work.
+Amelie currently sits on the boards of Henry’s Fork Foundation and Cal Trout, two organizations who share an interest in water issues and conservation in the western states.

 © 2013 - 2018 Henry’s Fork Lodge.
 All rights reserved.